Paris has the world’s largest bike share system with 20,000 bikes and 1800 stations.

 Berlin, where 7 out of 10 residents own bikes, bicycle mode share is 18%.

 Barcelona‘s plans to limit automobiles to 40% of inner city roads roads is intended to reduce the 3,500 annual deaths attributed to air pollution.

-In Tokyo, a city of 13 million, 90% use mass transit for their daily commute.
-Of those, one third bike the first-and-last mile.
-And with real estate so expensive they’ve developed automated, seismic-resistant underground bicycle parking systems.
-4
+Tokyo, a city of 13 million, 90% use mass transit for their daily commute, including a third who bike the first-and-last mile.
+With real estate by train stations so expensive automated, seismic-resistant underground bicycle parking systems have been developed.

 Xiamen just completed a 4.7 mile aerial bikeway linking six transit hubs and capable of supporting 2000 cyclists per hour.

-New York, where 7 out of 10 households don’t own cars, just saw its bike grid pass 1000 miles; its bike share system log 10 million trips in 2015; and overall bike use has triple in the last decade.
+New York City, where 7 out of 10 households don’t own cars, just saw its bike grid pass 1200 miles; its bike share system log 16 million trips; and overall bike use has triple in the last decade.